AEDR: Training-Free AI-Generated Image Attribution via Autoencoder Double-Reconstruction: Conclusion

 \section{Conclusion}

-In this paper, we address the critical challenges encountered by current reconstruction-based attribution methods when dealing with SOTA generative models.
-We propose AEDR, a novel AI-generated image attribution approach that integrates double autoencoder reconstruction with an effective calibration mechanism based on image homogeneity.
-By computing the reconstruction loss ratio over two consecutive reconstructions, AEDR efficiently mitigates biases introduced by varying image complexities, resulting in significantly improved attribution performance.
-Extensive experiments confirm that AEDR achieves a relative improvement of 25.5\% in attribution accuracy, while simultaneously reducing inference time to only 1\% of that required by the leading baseline methods.
+This paper addresses the critical challenges faced by current reconstruction-based attribution methods when dealing with state-of-the-art (SOTA) generative models.
+We propose AEDR (AutoEncoder Double Reconstruction), a novel, training-free passive attribution framework for AI-generated images.
+AEDR integrates a double-reconstruction scheme using an autoencoder with an effective calibration mechanism based on image homogeneity.
+By computing the reconstruction loss ratio over two consecutive reconstructions, AEDR efficiently mitigates biases arising from inherent image complexity, resulting in significantly improved attribution performance.
+Extensive experiments demonstrate that AEDR delivers a 25.5\% relative improvement in attribution accuracy while achieving an approximately 100$\times$ speedup in inference time compared to leading baseline methods.